Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 What does Interlochen do for homesick students?

 It is not uncommon for kids of all ages to miss home during their first day or two at Interlochen, especially if they are on their first extended trip away from home.
-The residence life staff is trained to identify when students are having difficulty and to help them enjoy their experience.
+The Camp Life staff is trained to identify when students are having difficulty and to help them enjoy their experience.

 It is not uncommon for a parent to "suffer" more than their child, who is typically preoccupied with a busy schedule.